-Attention: one-line answers using a computer algebra system do not count.
+This time one-line answers using a computer algebra system do not count.
 But it is a good moment to familiarize yourself with some system(s) so that you know how to solve similar problems for real life examples and to verify your answers.
 You may use a computer algebra system to compute subresults, such as f div g.
+See below for a description of the Extended Greatest Common Divisor Algorithm (XGCD).